tatianegercina/FinTech/02-Homework/13-AWS-Lex/Instructions/README.md

 ### Background

 You were hired as a digital transformation consultant by one of the most prominent retirement plan providers in the country; they want to increase their client portfolio, especially by engaging young people.
-Since machine learning and NLP are disrupting finance to improve customer experience, you decide to create a robo advisor that could be used by customers or potential new customers to get investment portfolio recommendations for retirement using Slack.
+Since machine learning and NLP are disrupting finance to improve customer experience, you decide to create a robo advisor that could be used by customers or potential new customers to get investment portfolio recommendations for retirement.

 In this homework assignment, you will combine your new skills with Amazon Web Services with your already mastered Python superpowers, to create a bot that will recommend an investment portfolio for a retirement plan.